Mehdiakha/brandpixy-landing/README.md

   domain name and social checks of your brand name

 - **Visual Identity Generation**
-  Creates SVG logo concepts based on the brand DNA. create mockups
+  Creates logo concepts, designs, and mockups based on the brand DNA

 - **Modern UI/UX**
   Sleek, minimalist, and animated frontend for an enjoyable user experience.